feyntrop

 OMP_NUM_THREADS=2 ./feyntrop < low_level_input.json 2> /dev/null

-performs the sampling step for the integration of the input from low_level_input.json with only two threads.
+performs the sampling step for integrating the input Feynman integral problem from low_level_input.json with only two threads.

 OMP_NUM_THREADS=2 python 5L_2pt.py

-runs the 5 loop 2-point integral example with 2 threads.
+runs the 5-loop 2-point integral example with two threads.